Lakelands (02) 4953 7111 Book Now

 John has a particular passion for assisting children of all ages to improve their mental health and strengthen their family relationships.
 He is very experienced in helping parents manage difficult behaviours that are often present in a range of childhood disorders but sometimes simply present in children as a response to life or developmental changes.

-John's desire to assist children has seen the private practice grow into a large team of child specialist clinical psychologists working across two locations in the Hunter Valley.
-(Lakelands and Maitland).
+John's desire to assist children has seen the private practice grow into a large team of clinical psychologists that specialise in working with children and their families across two locations, in the Hunter Valley and Lake Macquarie.

 DR NATALIE SMITH